react-tags/react-tags/README.md

 <a name="tagsOption"></a>
 ##### tags (optional, defaults to `[]`)
 An array of tags that are displayed as pre-selected.
-Each tag should have an `id` property, property for the label, which is specified by the [`labelField`](#labelFieldOption).
+Each tag should have an `id` property, property for the label, which is specified by the [`labelField`](#labelFieldOption) and class for label, which is specified by [`className`].

 ```js
 // With default labelField